How to Teach Your Dog Good Manners with Real-Life-Rewards

 - Following Premack’s principle, real-life rewards teach your dog to behave.
 Have you ever been asked to eat your beans before you eat your ice cream?
 It was your parents’ way to force the healthier beans on you.
 Likewise, when you ask your dog to calm down (e.g., stop barking) before they get access to the outside, you show them that not behaving blocks their access to goods. they’ve got to do before they get the goods. .
 Show disapproval.
 Tell him to stop.
 Use a known cue like stop or sit.
 When they stop or sit, give them praise and open the door for them to enjoy the outside as they wish.
 This will reward them for calming down.
 With time, they learn that they can enjoy whatever it is they want, but first, they need to cooperate.
 See how handy ”sit” comes in?

 - Asking for a dog’s compliance when they are about to do something they are excited about is not bound to succeed.
 However, ignoring a known cue (sit) should not be allowed.
 If you ask your dog to sit and the dog ignores you, do not give them what they want.
 Wait for 10 secs and repeat.
 Better check with your dog’s excitement levels before you even attempt it.
 If your dog can’t keep his cool, then lower your expectations.

-- Real life rewards are the answer to “why do you want me to do this?”
-Even if they understand the reason, chances are that they won’t care.
+- Real life rewards are the answer to your dog’s question “why do you want me to do this?”
+Even if the dog could understand your reasons (”stop pulling, I will fall”), chances are they won’t care.
 Dogs learn best by positive association.
 Show them that acting in concert is in their best interest.

 Ask when asking makes sense to you and your dog.
 The rest of the time, just let them have it, whatever it is they want.
 Free stuff is part of life too.